bachya/linkding-cli/README.md

 ## Managing Bookmarks

-* Getting all unarchiveds bookmarks: `$ linkding bookmarks all`
+* Get all unarchived bookmarks: `$ linkding bookmarks all`
-* Getting all archived bookmarks: `$ linkding bookmarks all --archived`
+* Get all archived bookmarks: `$ linkding bookmarks all --archived`

+Both of these commands can have any of three additional options:

+* `--query QUERY`: a query to filter results with
+* `--limit LIMIT`: the total number of results to return
+* `--offset OFFSET`: the index from which to return results (e.g., `5` starts at the fifth bookmark)

+For example:

+* Get all bookmarks and limit to 10 results: `$ linkding bookmarks all --limit 10`
+* Get all archived bookmarks that contain "software": `$ linkding bookmarks all --archived --query software`

 ## Managing Tags